chipweinberger/flutter_blue_plus/README.md

 Search the App Store for a BLE scanner apps and install it on your phone, and another phone.

-Question 1: Is *your phone* (the phone with your flutter app) able to scan it using the 3rd party scanner?
+**Question 1:** When the issue is happening, is *your phone* (the phone with your flutter app) able to scan it using the 3rd party scanner?

-Question 2: Is *another phone* able to scan it using the 3rd party scanner?
+**Question 2:** When the issue is happening, is *another phone* able to scan it using the 3rd party scanner?

 ---